-- 1. To determine the solubility of benzoic acid at different temperature and hence determine enthalpy of solution. - 2.
+- 1. To determine the solubility of benzoic acid at different temperature and to determine all of the dissolution processes. - 2.
 To determine the enthalpy of neutralization of a weak acid / weak base versus strong base / strong acid and determine the enthalpy of ionization of the weak acid / weak base.